A Functional Medicine Guide to Cutting Sugar Out of Your Diet

 Article continues below

-To help you out in this quest, here, my friend, is your blood-sugar-balancing list of superfoods, along with a meal plan and recipes!
+Wondering what foods to eat when you cut out sugar?
+To help you out in this quest, here is your blood-sugar-balancing list of superfoods, along with a meal plan and recipes!

 1. Healthy fats